-This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, with the exception of:
+This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Licence, with the exception of:

-- any third-party material contained within the work; - · any material protected by a trade mark; and - · any images and/or photographs.
+- any third-party material contained within the work

+- any material protected by a trademark

+- any images and/or photographs.

 To view a copy of this licence, visit http://creativecommons.org/licenses/by-nc-sa/4.0/.